senzing-garage/docker-compose-demo/docs/custom/docker-compose-api-app-swagger/README.md

 ## Using docker-compose

+The following instructions are performed on the air-gapped system.

+### Identify docker versions

+1. Set environment variables for docker image versions used.
+   Example:

+    ```console
+    source ${SENZING_INPUT_DIR}/docker-versions.sh
+    ```

 ### Volumes

-1. :pencil2: Identify directories on the local host.
+1. :pencil2: Identify Senzing directories on the local host.
    Example:

     ```console